Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 Now, we still have the address hard coded (unless you did more than you needed to earlier).
 To resolve this, we need to add another test showing what should happen for *e.g.* address 2.
+After this you will now have two test VI:s in your test case class.
-A pro-tip here is to save a copy of the previous test, as this will just be a slight variation of it.
+A pro-tip here is to save a copy of the previous test to save some time, as this will just be a slight variation of it.

 ![Test 2](img/Test1-2.png)

 Now we have a failing test and we need to actually use the value of the address provided to the constructor in order to make both our tests pass.
+Remember, you are not allowed at any point to make an earlier test fail.
-The implementation should be straight forward, but if you need help look at the "Test 2 Passing" commit of the solution branch.
+The implementation should be straight forward.
+If you need help, look at the "Test 2 Passing" commit of the solution branch.
 Not much refactoring to do, so let us move on to the next test.

 ## Controlling the Outputs

-Now when we have the port configured as an output, we can start updating it by simply writing to the GPIOA register `0x12`.
+Now when we have the port configured as an output, we can start updating it by simply writing to the GPIOA register at `0x12`.
 Reading the datasheet we discover that this is done similar to earlier, by first setting the register pointer and then setting the value.

 As a requirement, we will assume that we want to be able to set the bits individually and not write the whole port at once.
 This will impact what our API looks like and will require us to handle the state of the port somehow, but we will consider that later.
 Baby steps.

 A good first test would be to set GPIOA0, which is the first bit on the A port, to 1.
-We will now need to add a second public VI to our class and the API could look like below, using the enum type definition provided with the project.
+We will now need to add a second public VI to our class and the API could look like below.
+Feel free to use the type defined enum provided with the project to represent the GPIO channels.

 ![api](img/api.png)

-The test would look like below.
+Our next test would look like below.

 ![Test3](img/Test1-3.png)

 Making this test pass is again easy.
 Remember, it is okay to just use constants on the block diagram as long as all tests still pass.
 Depending on how you solved it, there might be opportunity for refactoring.

 Keep in mind that we already created a VI for setting a register and a type for the register address.
-The type can be extended and the VI can be reduced, and the result is that we have no duplication of logic.
+The type can be extended and the VI can be reused, and the result is that we have no duplication of logic.
-If we would not have discovered the refactoring opportunity after the first test, we would likely sense it now as the logic is the same for setting the registers.
+If we would *not* have discovered the refactoring opportunity after the first test, we would likely sense it now as the logic is the same for setting the registers.

 ## Adding more Tests